AnubhavKafle/MGVI_workshop/README.md

 **AutoDock Vina(conda package) problems**:
 The pdbqt files in the folder cannot be overwritten.
 So, if the error message says that the file already exists, you can delete the file and try again with the python notebook.

-The docking workflow is in the "Molecular-Docking-Ligand-Protein-workflow.ipynb" file inside the Day-3 folder.
-Make sure the code can access pdb files in **your local directory**.
+The docking workflow is in the "Molecular-Docking-Ligand-Protein-workflow.ipynb" file inside the Day-3-Docking folder.
+Also, make sure the code given in the jupyter notebook can access the pdb files in **your local directory**.
+These example PDB files are in the PDB folder.
+I have also included AlphaFold3 predicted ligand-protein complexes.
+The free Google's AlphaFold3 server does not allow prediction of HIV-1 protease with Darunavir (only a handful of small general ligands are allowed).
+So, I have included the AlphaFold3 predicted ligand-protein complexes in the AlphaFold3 folder from the run we did on our CSIRO's HPC.

 ## 📅 Daily Schedule